Thefrank/dotnet-freebsd-crossbuild/README.md

 - the contents of `./nuget/`
 - numerous other patches not covered here

+## Can I use the NuGet packages to build for FreeBSD on other platforms?
+MAYBE!

+Microsoft does not have RID support for FreeBSD in its SDK.
+You must manually patch this in!
+Adjust path as needed.

+BSD `sed`: `sed -i.ORI 's/osx-x64/osx-x64;freebsd-x64/' ../sdk/SDKVERSIONNUMBER/Microsoft.NETCoreSdk.BundledVersions.props`

+GNU `sed`: `sed -i 's/osx-x64/osx-x64;freebsd-x64/' ../sdk/SDKVERSIONNUMBER/Microsoft.NETCoreSdk.BundledVersions.props`

+You will also need these NuGet packages produced by this repo or the Azure version repo:

+ - Microsoft.NETCore.App.Host.freebsd-x64.VERSION.nupkg
+ - Microsoft.NETCore.App.Runtime.freebsd-x64.VERSION.nupkg
+ - Microsoft.AspNetCore.App.Runtime.freebsd-x64.VERSION.nupkg

 ## Got Azure DevOPS version?
 Yes!
 Please see https://github.com/Servarr/dotnet-bsd